whileLooper/Insiten/README.md

 This is an Insiten code challenge, this project is not completed yet.

+You can visit here to see the [app demo](https://insiten-dashboard.firebaseapp.com/)

 ## Features need to completed

 - [x] Connect to firebase realtime database
+- [x] Deploy to firebase hosting
 - [ ] Add function
 - [ ] Edit function
 - [ ] Delete function